 Patient selection is crucial to the success of DBS therapy for depression.
 It is important that the patient be offered surgical evaluation at an appropriate centre which has the expertise of evaluating such patients.
 At Jaslok hospital, such patients are evaluated by two psychiatrists and a neurosurgeon.
 They establish if the disease is indeed incurable with medical treatment and the patient has been offered adequate trial of best medical therapies.
 If they find it appropriate, he is referred to a committee to confirm the findings and only after such stringent evaluation surgery is offered.
 Remember that even though this surgery may help and show marked improvement in the patient, it may be recommended that the medication and other treatments like counseling, psychotherapy, rehabilitation, etc., be continued even after the surgery.
 There can be cases where DBS may not be the best option at hand, with such patients the conventional psychiatric or psychologist help with allopathic medication may be the only way for now, until there is another scientific breakthrough that can benefit them.

 In view of the fact that DBS for depression is a ray of hope for many, but still not the right treatment for every person caught in the anguish of this disorder, it is important to continue the research and clinical trials on the subject.
 Many hope that a close understanding of DBS and how it works on the brain can provide researchers with the insight they need to find a cure for depression and other psychopathic diseases.

-This entry was posted onSaturday, September 1st, 2012 at 6:49 am and is filed under blog.
+This entry was posted onSaturday, September 1st, 2012 at 6:49 am and is filed under blog, DBS Surgery.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.
 Both comments and pings are currently closed.